 Because of its financial constraints and unclear ways of being financially compensated, it can be the reason why nurses do not engage much with this kind of nursing approach.

 Because of the intrusive nature, resistance from the “insiders” might impose a risk to the nurse’s safety, especially for cultures with highly taboo practices.

 It is highly commendable that Leininger formulated a theory that is specified to a multicultural aspect of care.
 On the other side, too much was given to the culture concept per se that Leininger failed to discuss the functions or roles of nurses comprehensively.
 It was not stated how to assist, support or enable the client to attuning them to an improved lifeway.

 - Leininger has developed the Sunrise Model in a logical order to demonstrate the interrelationships of the concepts in her theory of Culture Care Diversity and Universality.

 - Leininger’s theory is essentially parsimonious in that the necessary concepts are incorporated in such a manner that the theory and its model can be applied in many different settings.

 - It is highly generalizable.
-The concepts and relationships that are presented are at a level of abstraction which allows them to be applied in many different situations.
+The concepts and relationships presented are at a level of abstraction, which allows them to be applied in many different situations.